 In the article, I took the pastors of these cash-strapped churches to task for traveling to the United States to attend a conference where all their favorite idols were speaking, including CJ Mahaney, notorious for conspiring to cover up the sexual abuse of children in his Sovereign Grace denomination.
 In a bold display of entitlement, these arrogant pastors not only appropriated church funds for their travel, meals, lodging and conference fees but they also collected their salaries while on their week-long boondoggle!
 That’s right – they didn’t even have to use vacation days while away!

 To be fair, can one put a price tag on the opportunity to sit under the superb teaching of men like Mahaney, Mohler, Dever and Duncan?
-UAE church leaders undoubtedly returned with their knowledge based expanded, ready to pass on this knowledge to their church membership.
+UAE church leaders undoubtedly returned with their knowledge base expanded, ready to take church discipline to new heights.

 Did I mention the entire event was live-streamed for free?
 That’s right, I tuned in to listen to Mahaney’s hour-long speech from the comfort of my study in Dubai.
 I was amazed to learn how Mahaney’s life of suffering mirrored that of Job!
 As an added bonus I was able to hear Al Mohler make jokes about Mahaney’s internet critics in his introduction of the suffering man.